-This northern portion of beach is a relatively unsettled swath of white sands.
+This northern portion of the beach is a relatively unsettled swath of white sands.
 Only a few small hotels dot this part of the country, offering plenty of undisturbed views of the Caribbean.
 Nonetheless, many who come to Belize leave it as a somehow changed person.
 Some develop an appreciation for taking it slow, others crave her nightlife and some even decide to stay.
-Regardless of whether you visit Maya Beach, Seine Bight or Placencia Village, you are bound to experience a similar metamorphosis.
+Regardless of whether you visit Maya Beach, Seine Bight, or Placencia Village, you are bound to experience a similar metamorphosis.
 In the meantime, Placencia’s beaches in Belize await.

 Where to stay: Umaya Resort & Adventures

 Header photo of the beach side Tipsy Tuna Sports Bar in Placencia Village, Belize.